apworthley/zork-py/README.md

 #  Python Lab EC Code Enhancements

 I completed part 1 and added 3 new rooms.
-I struggled with printing the intros to the rooms only one time, I indend up make a new function to handle the room titles, in the same file as main.
+I struggled with printing the intros to the rooms only one time, I solved this by making a new function in the same file as main to handle the intros before user input.
-I also struggled with syntax throughout, this was solved by lots of time.
+I also struggled with syntax throughout, this was solved by lots of time and energy drinks.